Hydronic Baseboard Heating History: 1950 to Present

 Hydronic System Design

 The basic design of hydronic baseboard heating systems has remained relatively consistent over the years.
-The key components include a boiler or water heater to heat the water, a pump to circulate the hot water, pipes to transport the water, and baseboard units with fins to distribute the heat.
+The main parts of the system include a boiler or water heater for heating the water.

 Durability

-Baseboard heater covers were originally made of metal, and many still are.
+Manufacturers originally made baseboard heater covers of metal, and many still use them.
 These last a long time but can be prone to developing rust over time.
 The pipes, fins, and other functional elements can last for many decades.

 Hydronic baseboard heating covers are prone to developing rust, which is why they end up looking less than desirable.
-Baseboarders are made of galvanized steel and are powder coated, both of which help to increase the cover's rust resistance.Ā
+Baseboarders are made of galvanized steel and powder coated, both of which help increase the cover's rust resistance.

 Shop BaseboardersĀ®